mikeg0/goes-fullscreen-extension/README.md

 ## Contributing

-This project is open source under the GPL v3.0 license.
+This project is open source under the MIT license.
 Contributions are welcome for:
 - Bug fixes and improvements
 - Additional satellite data sources
 - Enhanced UI/UX